-The Parson Russell Terrier may be small, but he’s certainly mighty.
+The Parson Russell Terrier may be small, but they’re certainly mighty.
 This breed is very active, intelligent, and clever.
-They are an excellent companion for someone who is looking for a smaller hiking or running companion, as the breed can keep up both physically and mentally to the challenge of endurance training.
-They are confident and alert dogs, always ready for any adventure.
+They’re an excellent companion for someone who is looking for a smaller hiking or running companion, as the breed can keep up both physically and mentally to the challenge of endurance training.
+They’re confident and alert dogs, always ready for any adventure.

 The Weimaraner is a German hunting breed, and its background provides the stamina for adventures of any distance.
-They are active, intelligent, and fearless dogs, seeing no mountain too small or river too wide.
+They’re active, intelligent, and fearless dogs, seeing no mountain too small or river too wide.
 The breed is very social and enjoys spending time with their owner, as well as meeting new friends.
-They are energetic, but graceful, and make great exercise companions.
+They’re energetic, but graceful, and make great exercise companions.

 The Siberian Husky is known for its sledding heritage—a job it still performs today.
-They are very active dogs that need adequate mental and physical stimulation, so a lot of exercise is required.
-They are very friendly dogs that enjoy meeting new people and make excellent running and biking partners due to their need to run.
-Care must be taken when exercising this breed in warm weather because of their thick coats, but Siberians still enjoy their early morning outings and walks after the sun sets.
+They’re very active dogs that need adequate mental and physical stimulation, so they require a lot of exercise.
+They’re very friendly dogs that enjoy meeting new people and make excellent running and biking partners due to their need to run.
+Be sure to take care when exercising this breed in warm weather because of their thick coats, but Siberians still enjoy their early morning outings and walks after the sun sets.

 The Vizsla, a Hungarian hunting dog, is highly affectionate and energetic, wanting nothing more than to spend time exercising with his family.
-This breed was built for long days outdoors working, so they make excellent running, backpacking, and biking partners.
-Endurance is a strong point in this breed, so owners should be prepared to provide adequate exercise, thus making them a perfect dog for athletes.
+This breed was built for long days outdoors working and make excellent running, backpacking, and biking partners.
+Endurance is a strong point in this breed, so they need adequate exercise, thus making them a perfect dog for athletes.